Computational-Biology-OceanOmics/LCA_With_Fishbase/README.md

 There seems to be a strange bug with older versions of pyarrow and newer versions of pandas.
 Running `pip install pyarrow pandas -U` fixed it for me.

+- I have checked my missing.csv results and realised that I have a species that is neither on Fishbase, WoRMS, or NCBI Taxonomy.
+What can I do?

+The easiest solution is to manually add this species to the worms_species.txt file following the WoRMS taxonomy.
+Here's an example for a new fish species:

+    Melanophorichthys penicillus    Melanophorichthys       Animalia        Chordata        Teleostei       Perciformes     Gobiesocidae    Melanophorichthys       penicillus

 - I have more questions!

 Please contact me at pbayer AT minderoo.org